catalyst-cloud/catalystcloud-docs/source/identity-access-management/application-credentials.md

 and password the machine user can authenticate using the application credential ID and secret.

-When using the openstack command line the following options need to be set:
+When using the OpenStack CLI the following options need to be set:
  - `--os-auth-url` the endpoint for the authentication service.
  - `--os-application-credential-secret` the application credential secret.
  - `--os-application-credential-id` the application credential id.